KristinaPil/Practicum-by-Yandex-Projects/README.md

 #  Projects Overview
-I finished [Practicum by Yandex Data Analyst](https://practicum.yandex.com/data-analyst) courses.
-Here is the overview of my projects I did for the last 6 months.
-In the table you can see the list of projects with their description.
+This is an overview of some of the projects I've done over the past 6 month during the [Practicum by Yandex Data Analyst](https://practicum.yandex.com/data-analyst) course.
+Find a list of projects and their descriptions in the table below.

 |**Project**                    |**Description**                   |**Steps of the project**         |**Libraries**                    |
 |:--------------------------|:------------------------------|:----------------------------|:----------------------------|